LaunchCodeEducation/skills-back-end-java/materials/studios/crypto-revisited/README.md

 # Cryptography: Revisited

 Earlier in the course, you did some cryptography using Caesar's Cipher and Vignere's Cipher.
-You will be creating those ciphers again, this time in Java using the [../exercises/strategy-pattern](strategy pattern).
+You will be creating those ciphers again, this time in Java using the [strategy pattern](../exercises/strategy-pattern).

 First, create an interface called `Encodable`.
 This interface should have one member called `encode()`.

 ##Implementing your interface

 Once you are satisfied with your interface, you should implement it.
 Create a `CaesarEncode` class and a `VignereEncode` class that implement your interface.
-You are welcome (and encouraged!) to use your C code to help you with this part.
+You are welcome (and encouraged!) to use your

 If your strategies need a piece of information to do their job (such as a key) this information should be provided to the constructor of the strategy.